AschPlatform/asch/docs/dapp_docs/1_hello_en.md

 ## 6 Register The Dapp On The Localnet

-Until now we only have a empty file (`asch/dapps/dapp.json`).
+Until now we only have generated file (`asch-test-dapp/dapp.json`).
 Now we want to register this dapp metadata file on the localnet.
 We register the dapp with **our** newly generated address.

 ```
 # execute (in asch/dapps)
-nvm use 8.0.0
-../../asch-cli/bin/asch-cli -H 127.0.0.1 -P 4096 registerdapp --metafile dapp.json --secret "sentence weasel match weather apple onion release keen lens deal fruit matrix"
+> asch-cli -H 127.0.0.1 -P 4096 registerdapp --metafile dapp.json --secret "sentence weasel match weather apple onion release keen lens deal fruit matrix"
 ```

 **Result**